Landmines, War, and Journalism: One war reporter’s close encounter with religion, death, and victory

 The government troops fled in sheer terror, the psychological impact and confusion of knowing they no longer had tank superiority changed the face of the war that day.

-Within two hours we advanced without hesitation and had captured the district capitol of Thmar Puok.
+Within two hours, the guerrilla soldiers, advancing without hesitation, had captured the district capitol of Thmar Puok.

-There, we destroyed 4 more tanks defending the perimeter of the sprawling city.
+There, they destroyed 4 more tanks defending the perimeter of the sprawling city.

 This was 30 kilometers from the Thai border, more than 500 miles from Vietnam.